-- A few Tbs light brown sugar (for sprinkling the dough)
+- A few tablespoons light brown sugar (for sprinkling the dough)

 For the dough:

-- Put both in the bowl of a food processor fitted with the steel blade, and add 1 tablespoon of the sugar.
+- Food processor: put both in the bowl of a food processor fitted with the steel blade, and add 1 tablespoon of the sugar.
 Process until medium ground.